Freejourney/Algorithm_Space/README.md

 # Algorithm_Space
-a repository to study algorithm problems
+a repository to study some algorithm problems